csesoc/comp1511-revision-t1-2022/2-rpsroundrobin/readme.md

 The first line of input will contain a single integer, $N$.

-The second line of input will contain $N$ characters
+The second line of input will contain $N$ characters which describe Jack's moves.

-*Warning:* Don't forget about the \n character at the end of the first line of input

 ## Constraints